maduchs/Secure-Enterprise-Network-Design-Cisco-Packet-Tracer-/README.md

 ## ▶️ How to Use

 1. Install **Cisco Packet Tracer (version 8.2.2 or later)**
-2. Open the project file:
+2. Open the project file Enterprise_Network.pkt inside [PacketTracer](./PacketTracer/)

-/PacketTracer/Enterprise_Network.pkt

 ---